Year Established: 2003

-How did Raging Snail Amplification get started and what got you interested in building amplifiers?
+How did EarCandy get started and what got you interested in building gear?

-What type of user controls does your amp provide for the user?
+What type of user controls do you provide?

-Are there any particular tonal characteristics that you work toward when building an amp?
+Are there any particular tonal characteristics that you work toward when building?

 What was your first impression of Eminence?

-Why did you choose Eminence for your amps?
+Why did you choose Eminence for your cabs?

 Which speakers did you go with and why?